top of page

 It is important to be able to identify common indicators of a phishing attempt, such as suspicious sender email addresses or domains, urgent or threatening language, requests for personal information or login credentials, poor spelling and grammar, unusual or unexpected content, suspicious links or attachments, and generic or impersonal greetings.

-By being vigilant and cautious when receiving emails, messages, or other communications from unknown or suspicious sources, and by taking steps to protect yourself, such as using two-factor authentication, keeping software up-to-date, and using anti-malware software, you can reduce the risk of falling victim to phishing attempts and protect your personal and financial information.
+By being vigilant and cautious, you can reduce the risk of falling victim to phishing attempts and protect your personal and financial information.